-- 21.1.2 Internal alterations to heritage buildings are permitted except in respect of buildings where the whole interior or individual interior items have been specifically listed. - 21.1.3 Signs less than 0.5m2 in area on land associated with, but not attached to the exterior of, a listed heritage item for the purposes of identification and information are Permitted Activities. - 21.1.4 The minor trimming of any listed tree that will not adversely affect the health or appearance of the tree is a Permitted Activity.
+- 21.1.1 Any repair and maintenance of listed buildings, objects, areas and sites of significance to tangata whenua heritage items is a Permitted Activity. - 21.1.2 Internal alterations to heritage buildings are permitted except in respect of buildings where the whole interior or individual interior items have been specifically listed. - 21.1.3 Signs less than 0.5m2 in area on land associated with, but not attached to the exterior of, a listed heritage item for the purposes of identification and information are Permitted Activities. - 21.1.4 The minor trimming of any listed tree that will not adversely affect the health or appearance of the tree is a Permitted Activity.